 Dress for Success

 Dress for Success provides professional clothing and support to women.
-By doing so, it empowers them to succeed in their chosen career fields and achieve economic independence.
+By doing so, empowers them to succeed in their chosen career fields and achieve economic independence.
 Nancy Lublin founded the non-profit as a law student in 1997, and it has since expanded to 150 cities in 25 countries.
 It has drawn over 13,000 annual volunteers and worked with 1.2 million women, making a far-reaching impact.

 Across the world, Dress for Success operates on a volunteer-centric basis.
 It provides affiliates with resources to hold Suit Drives, in which participants can donate new or lightly used professional clothing.
 Dress for Success boutiques provides women with suitings before interviews.
 Also, boutique workers offer women professional and emotional support.

 WAT works with Dress for Success leadership in Denver, Albuquerque, Twin Cities, Reno, Columbus, Rochester, and Northern New Jersey in the US.
-Globally, WAT has joined forces with Toronto and Kelowna in Canada and with chapters in New Zealand and Australia.
+Globally, WAT has joined forces with Toronto and Kelowna in Canada and chapters in New Zealand and Australia.

 Due to COVID, the Buffalo chapter has temporarily closed its boutique and stopped accepting donations.
 However, it’s forming a plan to reopen soon.
 Various chapters in Australia and New Zealand, headed up by Rosemary Daly, have run virtual sales and donation events.